maelys-mcardle/snowflake/docs/project-structure.md

 ## The `src` directory

-The `src/cli` directory contains the code specific for the interpreter's command-line application.
+The `src/` directory contains the code specific for the interpreter's command-line application.
+The front-end are in the `main.c` and `main.h` files.

-The `src/core` directory contains the code for the inner workings of the interpreter:
+The `src/interpreter` directory contains the code for parsing, printing and running Snowflake code.
+Similarly:
-* This is the back-end of the interpreter.
+* The `src/interpreter/core` directory contains the basic data structures and the functions to manipulate them, such as for Banks, Instructions, and the Program.
-* The `src/core` directory contains the code to parse Snowflake code, and execute Snowflake code.
+* The `src/interpreter/platforms` directory contains the code that changes depending on the platform (eg. `linux` or `arduino`).

-* The `src/core/headers` contains all the `.h` files.
+The `src/include` directory contains the header files for the `src/interpreter`.
-* The `src/core/platforms` directory contains the code that changes depending on the platform (eg. `linux` or `arduino`).
+* The `src/include/core` directory contains the header files for `src/interpreter/core`.
-* The `src/core/structures` directory contains the data structures and the functions to manipulate them, such as for Banks, Instructions, and the Program.
+* The `src/include/platforms` contains the header files for `src/interpreter/platforms`.